jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

     There should be a single SNS topic named something like `chaos-csv-notification-topic-1234ABCD`.

 1. Also visit the [S3 console](https://s3.console.aws.amazon.com/s3/home?) and find the bucket named something like `chaos-bucket-1234ABCD`.
+Notice the triggers that are configured to integrate S3 with SQS and SNS.

 ## Apply a load